junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean can see it now as he drives further north.

-For miles after miles, the pines along the road are the only living thing he can see.
+For miles after miles, the pines along the road are the only living things he can see.
 The sky overhead remains dark for long hours even in the day time.

 He doesn't stop until he reaches the city named Barrow.
 Until there is no more road ahead of him.
 There is only the ocean, the glacier, the Arctic left.